Heritage tomato and ricotta tart, mint, lemon and basil

 For the filling – 250g ricotta, 1 tbsp. honey, large handful of thyme leaves, small glug og cold pressed rapeseed oil, salt and pepper, 80g pecorino – whisk all these ingredients until smooth and set aside

 Fill the tart case with the ricotta mix and spread evenly all over.

 For the topping – 6 heritage tomatoes (salad tomato size) sliced evenly removing the pith, a large handful of washed basil and mint leaves, 1 lemon, cold pressed rape seed oil and sea salt.
 Top the cheese mix with the sliced tomatoes.

 Scatter over the mint and basil leaves, grate the zest of a lemon as well as the juice over the tomatoes and finally finish with the oil and salt.

-Explore our range of recipes which you can make at home on our Instagram page!
+Explore our range of seasonal ingredients this spring on our Instagram page!